midnightntwrk/midnight-wallet/README.md

 ## Publish artifact

-To publish this artifact manually, set the environment variable `NPM_TOKEN` with a token that has the appropriate permissions, then use `yarn publish`.
+To publish this artifact manually, set the environment variable `NPM_TOKEN` with a token that has the appropriate permissions, then use `sbt dist && cd wallet-core && yarn publish`.

 ## Build Nix